AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-streaming.md

 ### Activation and targeting {#activation-and-targeting}

-This integration with Magnite allows customers to pass their CDP audiences from the Adobe Experience Platform to Magnite for advertising targeting.
+This integration with Magnite allows customers to pass their CDP audiences from Adobe Experience Platform to Magnite for advertising targeting.
 Audiences may be selected within Magnite for positive targeting as well as negative targeting (suppression).
-The Real-Time destination should be used if a segment is needed for real-time targeting in the Magnite Streaming Platform.
-If a real-time solution is not required, please use the Magnite Streaming: Batch destination for daily delivery.

 ## Prerequisites {#prerequisites}

-To use the Magnite destinations in the Adobe Experience Platform, you must first have a Magnite Streaming account.
+To use the Magnite destinations in Adobe Experience Platform, you must first have a Magnite Streaming account.
 If you have a [!DNL Magnite Streaming] account, please reach out to your [!DNL Magnite] account manager to be provided credentials to access [!DNL Magnite's] destinations.
 If you do not have a [!DNL Magnite Streaming] account, please reach out to adobe-tech@magnite.com

-## Supported Identities
+## Supported identities {#supported-identities}

 The Magnite Streaming: Real-Time destination supports the activation of identities described in the table below.
 Learn more about [identities](/help/identity-service/namespaces.md).